Information and communications technology: In government

 Governments use ICT in various ways.
 UK government minister Francis Maude, endorsing the use of open standards in government IT, stated in 2012 that "Government must be better connected to the people it serves and partners who can work with it - especially small businesses, voluntary and community organisations."
 ICT can also change the way complaints from the populace are handled by governments.
+Governments are now moving towards long-term ICT strategies.
+In the U.S. Department of State policy goals for 2024-2026, the focus was on four main points: better cybersecurity, system/base updates, stronger and clearer data management, and heavier digital literacy training for the workforce.
+These strategies are necessary for modern governments that need to secure their digital privacy with the constantly evolving present day security risks.